Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning

 \subsection{Policy and Algorithm Details}

-As illustrated in Section \ref{sec:method.basepolicy}, we use an auto-regressive policy consisting of vision, text, and state encoders, an input modality fusion module, a temporal transformer, and an action head \cite{liu2024tail, liu2024libero}.
+\paragraph{Policy Architecture.} We use a policy consisting of vision, text, and state encoders, an input modality fusion module, a temporal transformer, and an action head \citep{liu2024tail, liu2024libero}.
 We utilize the open-source CLIP ViT/B-16 model \citep{radford2021learning} as vision and text encoders, while all other components of the policy is learned from robot demonstrations.
-Detailed hyperparameters of each submodule are summarized in Table \ref{tab:policyhyper}, most of them are naturally inherited from the open-source LIBERO benchmark and CLIP model.
+Detailed hyperparameters of each sub-module are summarized in Table \ref{tab:policyhyper}, most of them are naturally inherited from the open-source LIBERO benchmark and CLIP model.